Archives of Manitoba: Hudson's Bay Company Archives

-The Hudson's Bay Company Archives (HBCA) is the official repository for the records of the Hudson's Bay Company (HBC)—the oldest chartered trading company in the world—and includes thousands of mainly hand-written records and maps of HBC employees from 1670–1920, spanning the first 250 years of HBC's history.
+The Hudson's Bay Company Archives (HBCA) is the official repository for the records of the Hudson's Bay Company (HBC)—the oldest chartered trading company in the world—and includes thousands of mainly hand-written records and maps of HBC employees from 1670 to 1920, spanning the first 250 years of HBC's history.
 Along with archival records of the Hudson's Bay Company itself, the HBCA acquires and preserves other records related to HBC history as well, such as private records of individuals and subsidiary companies (including the North West Company).

-The records of the HBCA provide the original written history of the Hudson's Bay Company since its inception in 1670 by royal charter of Prince Rupert and others, as well as how the Company would grow to the point of purchasing Rupert's Land—the largest land purchase in Canada's history and one of the largest in world history.
+The records of the HBCA provide the original written history of the Hudson's Bay Company since its inception in 1670 by royal charter of Prince Rupert and others, as well as how the company would grow to the point of purchasing Rupert's Land—the largest land purchase in Canada's history and one of the largest in world history.

 The archives also preserve original written documents that detail the fur trade; European exploration, mapping, and settlement of the western frontier; Indigenous peoples; treaty-making; and the initial development of what would become Canada.
 Many of these documents provide detailed descriptions of native groups, forts, rivers, lakes, animals, populations, and the difficult working conditions of fur traders.

 This important archive is one of Canada's national treasures, and is a part of the United Nations Memory of the World project.
 HBCA operations are partly funded through the ongoing financial support of the Hudson's Bay Company History Foundation.
 In 2019, the HBC History Foundation funded HBCA's large-scale microfilm digitization project.
 This project saw HBCA digitize 1052 reels of microfilm, consisting of more than 10,000 volumes of the pre-1870 records kept at almost 500 HBC posts.
-Records that were digitized were selected for the project due to being some of the most heavily-accessed records held by HBCA.
+Records that were digitized were selected for the project due to being some of the most heavily accessed records held by HBCA.

 Some records available through the Hudson's Bay Company Archives include: